aarxshi/rainfall_tabpfn/README.md

 Most rainfall forecasts rely on physical models or historical climatology, which may not capture localized deviations well.
 By using machine learning to learn from past forecast errors, we can make corrections that improve real-world relevance.

-This is especially relevant for GSoC in areas such as:
+This is can be used in areas such as:

 - Earth observation and climate forecasting
 - Environmental informatics and sustainability